SAP/openui5-docs/docs/Step_2_Creating_a_Model_5278bfd.md

 This makes the model object globally available to all controls used within the application.

 In this case we have bound the model object to the OpenUI5 core.
 This has been done for simplicity, but is not considered good practice.
-Generally speaking, a model object holding business data should be bound to the view that displays the data.
-We will correct this part of the code in the following steps.
+Generally speaking, a model object holding business data should be bound to the app's `Component.js` or to the view that displays the data.
+For an example, see the Walkthrough tutorial, [Step 7: JSON Model](Step_7_JSON_Model_70ef981.md) \(binding to the View\) or [Step 9: Component Configuration](Step_9_Component_Configuration_4cfa608.md) \(binding to the Component\).

 > Note:
 > Models can be set on every control by calling `setModel()`.
 The model is then propagated to all aggregated child controls \(and their children, and so on…\).
 All child control will then have access to that model